priyansh-69/text-to-voice/README.md

 Welcome to the Text to Speech project!
 This simple web application, designed and crafted by Priyansh ❤️, allows you to convert text into speech using JavaScript.
 The project utilizes HTML, CSS, and JavaScript to create an interactive user interface for seamless text-to-speech conversion.

 Features
-User-friendly Interface: A clean and intuitive interface for effortless text input and control.
+User-friendly Interface: A clean and intuitive interface for effortless text inputs and controls.

 Language Selection: Choose from multiple languages to customize the speech output.